 It should be noted that these measures are most useful in the absence of ground truth, when reliability of the annotations can only be inferred by evaluating their overall agreement.
 Automatic annotators, however, are usually evaluated against a gold standard produced by human experts.
 In such cases, the package allows comparisons of pairs of annotators using metrics such as F-score, recall, and precision.
-Figure 4 illustrates this functionality.
-Additionally, the package can compute confusion matrices between two annotators, allowing more informative comparisons, as demonstrated in Figure 5.
+Figure 6 illustrates this functionality.
+Additionally, the package can compute confusion matrices between two annotators, allowing more informative comparisons, as demonstrated in Figure 7.
 Finally, the python package interfaces well with pyannote.metrics (Bredin, 2017), and all the metrics implemented by the latter can be effectively used on the annotations managed with ChildProject.

-Fig. 4: Examples of diarization performance evaluation using recall, precision and F1 score.
-Audio from the the public VanDam corpus (VanDam, 2015) is annotated according to who-speaks-when, using both the LENA diarizer (its) and the Voice Type Classifier (VTC) by Lavechin et al. (2020).
+Fig. 6: Examples of diarization performance evaluation using recall, precision and F1 score.
+Audio from the the public VanDam corpus (VanDam, 2015) is annotated automatically according to who-speaks-when, using: the LENA diarizer; the Voice Type Classifier (VTC) by Lavechin et al. (2020); and manual CHAT transcriptions (MacWhinney, 2000b) adjusted with the Montreal Forced Aligner (McAuliffe et al., 2017) ("cha").
 Speech segments are classified among four speaker types: the key child (CHI), other children (OCH), male adults (MAL) and female adults (FEM).
-For illustration purposes, fake annotations are generated from that of the VTC.
-Two are computed by randomly assigning the speaker type to 50% or 75% (conf) of the VTC's speech segments.
-Two are computed by dropping 50% or 75% of speech segments from the VTC (drop).
-Recall, precision and F1 score are calculated for each of these annotations, by comparing them to the VTC.
-The worst F-score for the LENA is reached for OCH segments.
-Dropping segments does not alter precision; however, as expected, it has a substantially negative impact on recall.
+Recall, precision and F1 score are calculated for each of these annotations, by comparing them to annotations of 5×1 minute clips annotated by a human annotator using ELAN ("eaf"; Wittenburg et al. 2006).
+The clips with the most adult words were targeted.